Executive Vice President

 Gilbert has been a resounding voice for NATCA in the media.
 She’s represented NATCA on every medium, from print to radio to TV, speaking about many issues of importance to the union and advocating its position.
 Issues include the negative effects of sequestration on the aviation system, air traffic control workforce staffing, and the federal government shutdown.
 Her most notable media appearances include CNN, CNBC’s The Squawk Box, CBS Evening News, the Ed Schultz Radio Show, NPR’s The Diane Rehm Show, and The Washington Post.

-Gilbert also represents NATCA members at events throughout the national and international aviation communities, including the RTCA Annual Symposium, the Air Traffic Control Association (ATCA) conferences, the International Transport Workers Federation (ITF) Air Traffic Services and Civil Aviation meetings, and the International Federation of Air Traffic Controllers’ Associations (IFATCA) Americas meetings.
+Gilbert also represents NATCA members at events throughout the national and international aviation communities, including the RTCA Annual Symposium, the Air Traffic Control Association (ATCA) conferences, the International Transport Workers Federation (ITF) Air Traffic Services and Civil Aviation meetings, and the International Federation of Air Traffic Controllers’ Associations (IFATCA) Annual and Americas meetings.
+Gilbert served for two years on IFATCA's Constitution and Administration Committee (CAC) and currently serves on IFATCA's Finance Committee (FIC).
 She also represents NATCA at many labor industry events, including the AFL-CIO convention, the Department Of Transportations’ Future of Aviation Advisory Summit (2010) and a Workforce Development Panel (2012), the White House Labor and Management Partnership Summit, RTCA annual aviation symposium, ATCA annual aviation conference, and the Association of Labor Relations Agencies (ALRA) Advocates Day.

 The NATCA Difference

 Although membership is voluntary, NATCA has the highest percentage of representation of any federal employee union.